joeyinbox/pointing-gesture-recognition/README.md

 # Pointing gesture recognition #

-Automatic Recognition of Pointing Gestures.
+Automatic Recognition of Pointing Gestures in Python using a depth sensor.

 ## Requirements ##
 - [Python](https://www.python.org) 2.7 or higher